OpenAgentsInc/onyx/README.md

 ## Features

-- Natural voice commands for instant assistance
+- Natural voice commands: you say it, Onyx does it
+- Crowdsourced agent tool & knowledge base
-- Buy & sell AI services with bitcoin
+- Built-in bitcoin wallet to buy & sell AI services
-- Join a network of ever-evolving AI tools
-- Built-in Bitcoin wallet
-- Nostr protocol integration
+- Level up your agent and earn bitcoin rewards

 ## Tech